jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 :width: 500
 :name: teapot-phong-figure

-Ambient, diffuse and reflection $k_a = 0.2$, $k_d = 0.7$, $k_s = 1.0$, $N_s = 20$.
+Ambient, diffuse and reflection: $k_a = 0.2$, $k_d = 0.7$, $k_s = 1.0$, $N_s = 20$.
 ```

 ### Attenuation

 **Attenuation** is the gradual decrease in light intensity as the distance between the light source and a surface increases.
-We can use attenuation to model light from low intensity light source, for example, a candle or torch.
+We can use attenuation to model light from low intensity light source, for example, a candle or torch which will only illuminate an area close to the source.
 Theoretically attenuation should follow the inverse square law where the light intensity is inversely proportional to the square of the distance between the light source and the surface.
 However, in practice this tends to result in a scene that is too dark so we calculate attenuation using the following

 $$ \textsf{attenuation} = \frac{1}{k_c + k_l \cdot \textsf{distance} + k_q \cdot \textsf{distance}^2}, $$